-Financial assets, classified as loans and receivables include various bank term deposits, receivables from related parties and other receivables.
-Financial liabilities, measured at amortised cost, include trade and other payables.
+Financial assets include various bank term deposits, receivables from related parties and other receivables.
+Financial liabilities, measured at amortised cost, include trade, and other payables.

 Measurement

 Financial assets, classified as receivables, and other financial liabilities are initially measured at fair value and subsequently carried at amortised cost using the effective interest rate method, less impairment losses, if any.